karls/gocardless-clj/README.md

 Contributions are welcome!

-If you're interested in using this for a parter integration or need more/better functionality, feel free to get in touch via Github issues, or submit a patch.
+If you're interested in using this for a partner integration or need more/better functionality, feel free to get in touch via Github issues, or submit a patch.